GetResponse/eslint-config-getresponse-base/README.md

 ---

-This package contains all of our ESLint rules, including ECMAScript 6+.
-It requires `eslint` and `eslint-plugin-import`.
+This package contains all of our ESLint rules, including ES6 and TypeScript.
+It requires `eslint`, `typescript`, `eslint-plugin-import` and `@typescript-eslint/eslint-plugin`.
 If you use React, see [eslint-config-getresponse](https://github.com/getresponse/eslint-config-getresponse/).

 1. Install correct versions of each dependant package: